Trusted WordPress tutorials, when you need them most.

 Adding a custom search form to your WordPress website

-This creates a new search form, ready for you to customize.
 For example, if you run a review website, then you might create a form that searches for product review posts and ignores other content like your blog posts and media.
-This can help visitors find what they’re looking for, faster.
+This can help visitors find what they’re looking for faster.

 How to create an advanced search form using SearchWP

-You now type in a name for the custom search form.
+On the next screen, you can go ahead and type in a name for the custom search form.

-This is just for your reference so you can use anything that helps you identify the form in the WordPress dashboard.
+This is just for your reference, so you can use anything that helps you identify the form in the WordPress dashboard.

 Adding a title to a custom search form